lukasdanckwerth/tmux-dynamic-pane-border-status/README.md

-# tmux-dynamic-pane-border
+# tmux-dynamic-pane-border-status

-Plugin that automatically hides the pane status if only one pane if visible.
+Plugin that automatically hides the pane status if only one pane if visible and toggles if multiple panes are shown.
+Also gives you a key to toggle the pane status manually.

 ## Configuration

-The following options are available to configure *tmux-dynamic-pane-border*.
+The following options are available to configure *tmux-dynamic-pane-border-status*.

 ```tmux
 # set whether automativ border hide / show is enabled